spotifeyes/info.github.io/README.md

-# http://itstimur.space/ is for personnel uses.Have a look at it!
+# http://itstimur.space/ is for personal uses.Have a look at it!